Parikshit-007/Ecommerce-Apna-Bazaarr/README.md

 Project Title- Apna Bazaarr

-Apna Bazaarr is a simple ecommerccee website project made using django framework.
+Apna Bazaarr is a simple Ecommerce website project made using django framework.

 Prerequisites
 What things you need to install the software and how to install them